-In this psychology course, students will explore the basic concepts, language, and methods of psychology.
-This course will introduce students to the fundamental principles of psychology and to the major subjects of psychological inquiry.
-It will provide students with the tools necessary for the study of psychology and present them with a sampling of the major areas of psychology research.
-The course begins with a short overview of how psychology developed as an academic discipline and an introduction to a number of the principal methodologies most commonly deployed in its study.
-The subsequent units are arranged around broad areas of research.
+In this course, students will explore the basic concepts and methods of psychology.
+This course introduces students to the principles of psychology and the major subjects of psychological inquiry.
+It provides students with the necessities for the study of psychology and presents them with the major areas of research.
+The course begins with an overview of how psychology developed and an introduction to the principal methodologies.
+Subsequent units are arranged around broad areas of research.
 Students will focus on well-substantiated research and current trends in various categories.
-Students will gain a basic understanding of psychological research, perspectives, and disorders, as well as a basic understanding of the brain, perception, states of consciousness, learning and abnormal behavior.
+Students will gain an understanding of research, perspectives, and disorders, as well as an understanding of the brain, perception, states of consciousness, learning and abnormal behavior.
+Prerequisite: 2.0 high school Social Studies credits